Ayuka95/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that print the absulut path
-Display the contents list of your current directory.
+iDisplay the contents list of your current directory.